Guest Season: What It's Like to Stay Here

 Guest accommodations at Tassajara are rustic, peaceful, and range from private cabins to shared dorms.
 Prices listed on our Rooms and Rates page reflect the cost for a one night stay.
 Bathing facilities are in the bathhouse, and all cabins and rooms have a private toilet and sink except as noted.There is a two-night minimum stay on weekends (Friday-Sunday).

-For people who have food intolerances, allergies, or other sensitivities, we offer a supplement to the dinner meal, known as the Restricted Diet.
-The Restricted Diet meal supplement includes a grain (gluten free), a protein, and a vegetable – all plainly cooked.
+For people who have food allergies, intolerances or other sensitivities, we offer a supplement to the dinner meal, known as the Restricted Diet.
+The Restricted Diet meal supplement includes a gluten-free grain, a protein, and a vegetable–all plainly cooked.
 It must be arranged for in advance through the Reservations office.
 Those with certain dietary restrictions can generally supplement their breakfast and lunch with options from bag lunch as needed.

 Telephone and Electronics

-Tassajara has only one public phone and there is no internet or mobile phone reception.
+Tassajara has only one public phone and there is no fax, internet, or cell phone reception.
 Because we are off the grid and generate all our own electricity, we discourage the use of computers and all other electrical equipment.
-There is a $10/hour fee for recharging laptops, digital camera batteries, etc. In order to preserve the quiet atmosphere, we ask that you do not bring musical instruments, radios, or other audible musical devices.
+There is a $10/hour fee for recharging laptops, digital camera batteries, etc. In order to preserve the quiet atmosphere of Tassajara, we ask that you do not bring musical instruments, radios, or other audible musical devices.

 Skirts, pants, and other casual dress attire may be worn for dinner.
 Please bring a bathing suit for the swimming pool and wear clothing over your suit in the public areas.
 Clothing is optional in the bathhouse.
 Please help support the monastic setting by not wearing revealing clothing.
 Slip-on shoes or sandals are useful at Tassajara, as shoes are not worn in the guest rooms or meditation hall.

 During the summer months, there is always an extreme fire danger in the wilderness, and especially in and around Tassajara.
 No open flames are permitted in the forest except in authorized campsites.
 Smoking is not permitted in any buildings, on porches or decks, or on the trails.
 Please check with the office regarding directions to our designated smoking area.
-Our office staff will show you how to use the kerosene lamps safely.
-Please never leave lamps burning when you are not in the room, be mindful of the distance between lamps and curtains, and do not go to sleep with the lamps burning.
-Also, be aware that if the lamp is lit, or has recently been lit, the glass globe may be very hot.
 Please do not burn candles in your room and, if you burn incense, do not leave it unattended.

 Getting to Tassajara